 Order raises a snow-white brow.
 She’s been doing this every week since she took up the rank of Lord Knight Captain, and not once have they gotten to the chase this quickly.
 They usually foreplay it with some garbage side-bar about how great it is to be able to make a change in the world for the better and how fulfilling it is to get all the nice fruity letters back from folks that would do literally anything to maintain their contributions every month.

-People, especially people who live in or near Spirakander show an enthusiastic, plastic agreement.
+Members, especially people who live in or near Spirakander show an enthusiastic, plastic agreement.

 Order smirks.
 He probably will “forget” to mention that the association counts charitable donations towards individual payment for when purchasing their “platinum resort” package.
 Donating to them is basically paying for your next vacation for free.

 “Ugh,” the little fairy shit groans, her unbelievably neon-pink eyeshadow blinding people the second they look to her.